stoneface86/trackerboy/docs/interface/toolbars.md

 ![toolbars](../img/interface/toolbar.png "The toolbar")

 Each toolbar can be docked on either side of the main window, or can be left floating anywhere on screen.
-By default all toolbars are position at the top of the window.
+By default all toolbars are positioned at the top of the window.

 Visibility of each toolbar can be toggled by clicking its corresponding menu